ilios/ilios/INSTALL.md

 ```bash
 cd ilios
 ```
-You should now be in the '/web/ilios3/ilios'
+You should now be in the '/web/ilios3/ilios' directory
 4. Checkout the correct release version, based on its release tag ('v3.0.0' for this example):
 ```bash
 sudo -u apache git checkout tags/v3.0.0